 Steven Osborne is one of Britain’s most treasured musicians whose insightful and idiomatic interpretations of diverse repertoire show an immense musical depth.
 His numerous awards include The Royal Philharmonic Society Instrumentalist of the Year (2013) and two Gramophone Awards.
 His residencies at London’s Wigmore Hall, Antwerp’s deSingel, the Bath International Music Festival and most recently with the City of Birmingham Symphony Orchestra are a testament to the breadth of his interests and the respect he commands.
 Osborne’s recitals of carefully crafted programmes are publicly and critically acclaimed without exception.
 He has performed in many of the world’s prestigious venues including Carnegie Hall, Concertgebouw, Vienna Konzerthaus, Berlin Philharmonie, Tokyo’s Suntory Hall, and Wigmore Hall.
 2018 marked 20 years of Osborne’s relationship with Hyperion, with his 28 releases for the label covering a wide range of repertoire including Beethoven, Schubert, Debussy, Stravinsky, Rachmaninov, Messiaen, Britten, Tippett, Crumb and Feldman.

 Marios Papadopoulos is Founder and Artistic Director of the Oxford Piano Festival.
 Enjoying an international career as a pianist and conductor, he has worked with many eminent musicians including Vladimir Ashkenazy, Anne-Sophie Mutter, Renée Fleming and Lang Lang.
 In 2018, Papadopoulos performed a mini-cycle of Mozart’s piano concertos in China with the Guangzhou Symphony Orchestra.
-The Oxford Philharmonic’s 2018-19 season sees him direct Stravinsky’s Concerto for Piano and Winds and in March 2019 he will conduct a new production of The Marriage of Figaro at the Greek National Opera.
+The 2018-19 season sees him direct the Oxford Philharmonic in Stravinsky’s Concerto for Piano and Winds, and conduct a new production of The Marriage of Figaro at the Greek National Opera.
 Papadopoulos’s recording catalogue includes his critically acclaimed Beethoven sonatas – which have been set on a level with Schnabel, Brendel, Barenboim, and Kempff (Daily Telegraph, Classic FM Magazine) – and works by Stravinsky (with the Royal Philharmonic Orchestra), Mozart, Mussorgsky, Franck and Shostakovich.
 He and Maxim Vengerov have recorded the complete Brahms violin sonatas and performed them at Vienna’s Musikverein in 2016.
 Papadopoulos was awarded an MBE in 2014 and is a Fellow by Special Election of Keble College, Oxford.